5330-git/AntonaStandard/README.en.md

 2023/9/15 AntonaStandard-v-9.1.0-Beta Update file `.gitignore` .
 Add cross platform support : An cross platform TCP/IPV4 Socket Communication Solution.
 In addition `AntonaStandard-v-9.1.0-Beta` is a testing version that means the version may be modified a lot in next version

+2023/9/15 AntonaStandard-v-9.1.0 I redesigned the class to package IP address and Port better.
+Now this project provides an easy and usable cross platform **TCP/IPV4** and **TCP/IPV6** Socket communication solution.

 #### Author's Blog